dwbzen/careers/docs/knownIssues.md

 ## Known Issues
 1. When resolving take_shortcut the player needs to roll or use an experience<br>
 from the next_square.
 Currently it just goes to the next_square and executes it.<br>
-Status: ACTIVE - "resolve take_shortcut yes" sets the player's board location to the space<br>
+Status: COMPLETE - "resolve take_shortcut yes" sets the player's board location to the space<br>
  BEFORE the next_square in the shortcut specialProcessing.<br>
- This works for UF but not for Pfizer because the square numbering is not consecutive.<br>
+ This worked for UF but not for Pfizer because the square numbering is not consecutive.<br>
- When taking the shortcut the ordering is 1, 13, 14, 12, 15. <br>
+ To fix this, and keep the logic the same as UF, I updated the Pfizer occupation JSON<br>
- When not taking the shortcut the ordering is 1, 2, 3...
-12, 15. </p>
+ file in the Hi-Tech and UK versions.
+The Hi-Tech board image and Visio model also update for Hi-Tech, but not for UK.
+See issue #9 below.</p>

 2. The resolve select_degree command gets a syntax error on multi-word degree names:<br>
 Business Admin, Computer Science. <br>